summarize operator

 Unique combination

-there are in a table.
+there are for storms that resulted in direct injury.
 There are no aggregation functions, just group-by keys.
-The output will just show the columns for those results:
+The output will just show the columns for those results.

 Output